NathanPJF/training-lessons/exercises/# Exercise 3: HTML - Class attribute.md

 ## Tasks

-Head to the exercise "[HTML: Class attribute](http://codepen.io/NathanPJF/pen/LVZrGr)".
+Head to the exercise [HTML: Class attribute](http://codepen.io/NathanPJF/pen/LVZrGr)

 You won't be writing any new CSS to complete this exercise.
 Use the existing classes in the exercise's CSS section and apply them to HTML tags.
 The goal is to make it look like this: